arturgontijo/cntk-language-understanding/nlp-services/cntk-language-understanding/README.md

 # CNTK Language Understanding

-This service uses [CNTK Language Understanding](https://cntk.ai/pythondocs/CNTK_202_Language_Understanding.html) to process text and perform slot tagging.
+This service uses [CNTK Language Understanding](https://cntk.ai/pythondocs/CNTK_202_Language_Understanding.html) to process text and perform slot tagging and/or intent classification.

 It is part of our [NLP Services](https://github.com/singnet/nlp-services).